Thursday, August 24, 2023

 "Letting go" of the mother bird is denoted by the verb "sh'lach" – shin, lamed, chet, which also means "to send away".
 This verb is found in several other instances in this Parasha, all of them having to do with wives – the captured woman from the beginning of the Parasha, once having lost favor with her captor-husband, is to be "let go" of (21:14), as is the wife whose husband has found something unclean about her, and who, therefore "sends her away", as does her second husband who likewise dismisses her (24:1,3,4).

-Back to chapter 22:14, and 17, where we encounter a woman who has been charged or accused by her husband.
+Back to chapter 22:14, and 17, where we encounter a woman whose husband charges or accuses her.
 These accusations are "alilot" – a.l.l (ayin, lamed, lamed.
-In Mitzrayim YHVH is said to have "hit'a'lel" with the Egyptians – that is, He performed deeds that made a mockery of the enemy.
-Ex.
+In Mitzrayim YHVH is said to have "hit'a'lel" with the Egyptians – that is, He performed deeds that made a mockery of the enemy (Ex.
 10:2).
 "Olal" is also a toddler, and in 24:21, "le'olel" is "to glean" grapes: "afterward; it [the leftover grapes] shall be for the stranger, the fatherless, and the widow".
-In spite of such a varied scale of meanings, all share a common root that points to movement, or development toward attaining a certain goal, be it a positive one, or a negative one (such as in the case of the accused woman).
+Despite such a varied scale of meanings, all share a common root that points to movement or development toward attaining a certain goal, be it a positive or a negative one (such as in the case of the accused woman).

 In 23:7-8 we read: “You shall not despise an Edomite, for he is your brother.
 You shall not despise an Egyptian, for you were an alien in his land, sons of the third generation that are born to them may enter into the assembly of YHVH”.
 This directive is in contradistinction to the one dealing with the Ammonites and Moabites, who were not to enter the assembly of YHVH even after ten generations, that is, never.
 Da’at Mikra ponders: “Why is it that the Torah deals this way with the Edomites, not demanding from them what was demanded of the Moabites and Ammonites, which was to greet Israel with bread and water when they had passed by these peoples’ territories?
 Because Ya’acov tricked Esav and had wrested from him the birthright and the blessings; while for having chased Ya’acov, Esav and his progeny have already been punished by having been held off from the assembly of Israel for two generations.
 The Egyptians are also forgiven for their treatment of Israel, as [their reason for doing so was because] they were afraid lest Israel would join their enemies.”
 [2]